Introduction

 Unlike at the other levels, here we can see that the mathematical operations clearly

 specify the behavior of Volleyball’s physical instantiation in hardware.
-Similar to
+Similar to assembly code for digital computers,

-assembly code for digital computers, these equations determine the specific states
+these equations determine the specific states of physical components — that is, they

-of physical components — that is, they describe the behavior of physical systems.
+describe the behavior of physical systems.
+However, unlike digital computers, there

-However, unlike digital computers, there is almost a one-to-one mapping between physical
+is almost a one-to-one mapping between physical states and something perceivable by

-states and something perceivable by the player.
-These equations mix continuous with
+the player.
+These equations mix continuous with discrete, analog and digital.
+They

-discrete, analog and digital.
-They describe discrete states of the machine, but as
+describe discrete states of the machine, but as piecewise continuous functions.
+Thus,

-piecewise continuous functions.
-Thus, at this critical level of transformation between
+at this critical level of transformation between hardware substrate to abstract logic,

-hardware substrate to abstract logic, there is no definitive move from the analog
+there is no definitive move from the analog to the digital; both are operative simultaneously.

-level, then, holds even at the level of translation into the symbolic.
+What we observed at the hardware level, then, holds even at the level of translation

 Thus this level is unique in its affordances for the programmer.
 For example, if the